SurveyLegend/hapi-docs/README.md

     -   [Route Options](#route-options)
     -   [Tagging API Routes](#tagging-api-routes)

+## Introduction

+hapi-docs is perhaps the best and most modern <em>API Documentation Generator</em> out there.
+From your code blocks to description texts, you simply type everything in Markdown.
+Then all you need to do is to enjoy a blazing fast single-page responsive documentation, which smartly supports linkability, Syntax highlighting, RTL languages, and perfectionist eyes. hapi-docs is an open-source library brought to you by [SurveyLegend®](https://www.surveylegend.com/).

 ## Features

 -   **Intuitive design** — Inspired by [Stripe’s](https://stripe.com/docs/api) API docs.
 The description of your API resides on the left part of the documentation, while all of the code examples reside on the right.
-It’s fully responsive and works great on tablets and phones.
+Of course the layout is fully responsive and flawlessly adapts to tablets and phones.

--   **Single page** — Everything resides on a single page, the whole documentation.
-Without sacrificing linkability.
+-   **Single page** — The whole documentation resides on a single page, without sacrificing linkability.
 As you scroll through the documentation, your browser’s hash will update to the nearest section, which means linking to a particular point in the documentation remains natural and easy.

--   **Scroll spy** — While scrolling through the documentation, the far left navigation will display your current position in the documentation.
+-   **Scroll spy** — Thanks to our custom and optimized scroll spy script, the far left navigation will smartly display your current position in the documentation, while scrolling through the documentation.
 It's swift and remains excellent even for larger documents.

 -   **Dark theme** — Seamless switching between light and dark theme using a toggle.
-Supports `prefers-color-scheme` media query for automatic switching.
+Supports `prefers-color-scheme` media query for automatic switching as well.

 -   **Markdown support** — Use Markdown to describe your API.
 Markdown makes it easy to articulate your documentation.